 Further, the Cobbossee Watershed District office is in Winthrop and, as a member of the District, Winthrop is provided with free site plan review assistance.
-Other layers of protection for natural resources include the town's Zoning Ordinance, which includes the mandatory Shoreland Zoning Ordinance, a Resource Protection Zone, a Stream Protection Zone, and a Public Water Supply Zone; the Subdivision Ordinance; the Code Enforcement Officer; and the Planning Board.
+Other layers of protection for natural resources include the town's Zoning Ordinance, which includes the mandatory Shoreland Zoning Ordinance, the Subdivision Ordinance, the Code Enforcement Officer, and the Planning Board.

-Upper Narrows Pond is the source of Winthrop's public water supply and, as such, should be preserved and protected.
+In addition, Upper Narrows Pond is the source of Winthrop's public water supply and as such, should be preserved and protected.
 Some of the other lakes and ponds throughout town also serve as private household water supplies.